inioluwa-1/image-upload/README.md

-the backend is called "server" on my repository...
-It is directly under "image-upload" repository called "server"
+This is the link to the backend "https://github.com/inioluwa-1/server"

 # React + Vite